GenoML/GenoML_multimodal_PD/README.md

 - The `shapAnalysis/` directory includes the
     - Surrogate XGBoostClassifier models for the combined model, rsIDs only, ENSGs only, or rsIDs and ENSGs only
     - Figures showing top 5% of features in the combined model
+    - A directory with dependence plots between each SNP and its effect on PRS90